Sustainability

 The Collaborative Contract Farming System

 Sapporo Breweries applies the “Collaborative Contract Farming System” for hop and malt (barley) procurement, as these are the main ingredients of beer.
-This system focuses on production areas and cooperates with producers from harvest to processing procedures.
+This system focuses on production areas and cooperates with producers from cultivation to processing procedures.
 The three main elements of this system are:

 1. Well-defined information on barley and hop production area and producers